mypreview/Conj/docs/header-layout-configurator.md

 # Header Layout Configurator

 This feature enables you to easily add or remove header components such as the logo, mini-cart, social menu, and primary navigation.
-You can start by adding a component and use **drag and drop** to re-arrange header components to adjust their display order.
+You can start by adding a component and use **drag and drop** to re-arrange header elements to adjust their display order.
 Also, you would be able to update the width of each element in the header by dragging its edges.

 ## Adjusting Header Layout